Position Description Summaries

-Mission: The Assistant Dean for Planning and Assessment serves as part of the Academic Dean and Provost's staff responsible for facilitating activities related to matters of assessment, accreditation, and strategic planning.
+Mission: The Associate Dean for Planning and Assessment serves as part of the Academic Dean and Provost's staff responsible for facilitating activities related to matters of assessment, accreditation, and strategic academic planning.

 - Facilitates strategic planning efforts among departments, divisions, and the Naval Academy academic program.

-- Monitors departmental and division strategic planning efforts.
+- Monitors academic department and division strategic planning efforts.